-Table 21 - Interface Parameters
+Table 17 - Interface Parameters

-DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE System Config (see Section 6.4, System Configuration for detailed information) Sets the system configuration.
-0 = RUN/STOP control using AUX1 and AUX2.
+DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE Sets the system configuration.
+0 = ON/OFF control using AUX1 and AUX2.
 Both AUX1 and AUX2 must have a contact closure to run.
 By default, jumper wires will be installed, closing AUX1 and AUX2.
-1= Digital constant pressure control.
-2 = Basic analog constant pressure control.
-3 = Analog constant pressure and four psi setpoints.
-4 = Analog constant pressure with dual sensors and two psi setpoints.
-5 = Motor speed control proportional to 0-5VDC analog signal (speed potentiometer).
-6 = Motor speed control proportional to 4-20mA analog signal.
+1= Digital Constant Pressure control.
+2 = Analog Constant Pressure control.
+3 = Analog Constant Pressure with redundant sensors and up to four psi setpoints.
+Control setpoint will change based on the states of AUX3 and AUX4.
+See table below.
+System Config (see Section 5.5 , System Configuration for detailed information) AUX3 AUX4 Psi Setpoint Open Open 1 Closed Open 2 Open Closed 3 Closed Closed 4 0/0/7 4 = Analog Constant Pressure with dual sensors and two psi setpoints.
+Control setpoint will change based on the states of AUX3 and AUX4.
+5 = Speed control proportional to 0-5VDC analog signal (speed potentiometer).
+6 = Speed control proportional to 4-20mA analog signal.
 7 = Analog constant pressure (4-20 mA only) with HOA switch and motor speed control by potentiometer.
-0/0/7 Troubleshooting Factory assisted use only.
+Troubleshooting See Section 5.5 , on page 48, for more details.
+Factory assisted use only.
 Contact manufacturer.
-0/0/5 Analog Select Sets function and status of the 4-20 mA inputs, I_1 and I_2.
-0 = I_1 ON 1 = I_2 ON 2 = I_1 ON, I_2 redundant 3 = I_2 ON, I_1 redundant 0/0/3 Password Setup Allows keypad functionality to be password protected.
-When keypad is locked, it will prompt for a user-defined four digit password before a parameter can be changed.
+0/0/5 Password Setup Allows keypad function to be password protected.
+When keypad is locked, it will prompt for a user-defined four-digit password.
 A parameter value of "0000" disables password protection.
 Each digit can go from 0 to F: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F. Press enter to select the next digit.
-0000/0000/FFFF Program Relay 1 Programmable normally open / normally closed relay.
+0000/0000/FFFF Program Relay No. 1 Programmable normally open / normally closed relay.
 Control Terminals COM, 1NC, 1NO.
-The relay can be programmed to change state for the following conditions: 0 = System Fault Closed = normal, Open = fault 1 = Reserved 2 = Reserved 3 = Reserved 4 = Pump Fault e.g. motor overload, dry well, etc. Closed = normal operation, Open = fault 5 = Minimum Frequency.
+The relay can be programmed to change state for the following conditions: 0 = System Fault: State will change when drive faults.
+1 = Reserved 2 = Reserved 3 = Reserved 4 = Pump Fault e.g. motor overload, dry well, etc. 5 = Minimum Frequency.
 Relay changes state when motor frequency is greater than the value set by parameter MIN FREQUENCY. (see Note 1 at end of table) When lead/lag pump control has been selected, it will override programmable Relays 1,2,3 and 4.
 6 = Jockey Pump.
 Relay will not participate in lead/lag or multiplex pump control.
-Instead, relay will close when motor frequency is greater than 0, and open when it is exactly 0.
+Instead, relay will change states when motor frequency is greater than 0, and open when it is exactly 0.
 This setting is only available for Relay 1.
 0/0/6